ShadowFox88/express-app-boilerplate/README.md

 -   `eslint-config-prettier` - prevents ESLint conflictions with Prettier
 -   `eslint-plugin-react` - lint React and in conjunction JSX
 -   `eslint-plugin-react-hooks` - enforce hook rules, self-explanatory

-### Webpack

--   `html-webpack-plugin` - used for HTML template page
--   SWC (`@swc/core`, `swc-loader`) - highly performant JS/X parser and minifier with CSS support soon™, used to cut build times down
--   [Code-splitting](https://webpack.js.org/guides/code-splitting/) - may prove sub-optimal for more expansive projects, [YMMV](https://dictionary.cambridge.org/dictionary/english/ymmv)
--   `webpack-dev-middleware` - inserts Webpack directly into your web server as a middleware option, setup to conditionally run during development and...
--   `webpack-hot-middleware` - adds support for HMR and
--   `@pmmmwh/react-refresh-webpack-plugin` - brings HMR to all things React

 ### React